apache/ws-axiom/src/site/markdown/roadmap.md

 This class should be made immutable (which would require introducing a builder class) so that instances are safe to reuse.

+### `SOAPHeaderBlock`

+`SOAPHeaderBlock` has a feature that allows to use properties on the `OMDataSource` to specify the role, relay and mustUnderstand attributes.
+That shouldn't be necessary; instead `OMSourcedElement` should allow setting attributes without expanding the `OMDataSource`.
+The `setProperty` method can then be removed from `OMDataSource`.

 ## Miscellaneous

 ### Make non coalescing mode the default